robotical/OpenWRT-HubPlusConfig/README.md

 You can check what version of Hub software you're running by running `. /mnt/sda1/VERSION` on the hub.

-1. Remove the SD card from the Router and plug it in to a network connected computer, or connect the Router to the internet and then SSH in to it.
+1. Remove the SD card from the Hub and plug it in to an internet-connected computer
-2. If on the hub, type `cd /mnt/sda1/`, if on another computer, change to the SD card top-level directory.
+2. Change to the SD card top-level directory.
 3. Run the following command to fetch latest files:

         git pull origin master --recurse-submodules